 Beach holidays: Get equipment for long reef walks, snorkeling and kayaking at the water sport centre on Matemwe’s incredible white beach stretch.
 The lodge also has strong links with the local village; you could even join a local fishing trip for a really unique holiday experience.See more ideas for Beach holidays in Zanzibar

-Attitude towards children: Matemwe Lodge welcomes children of all ages.
+Attitude towards children: Matemwe Lodge welcomes children 6 years and older.

 Notes: Matemwe welcomes children, though parents should be aware that there are no special facilities or activities for children who are staying here.
 However with the ability to hire a beachball, frisbee and kite there is more to keep them amused than at some other small lodges.